Private equity owners exit nappy maker Ontex

-BRUSSELS (Reuters) - Texas Pacific Group [TPG.UL] and Goldman Sachs have sold their stake in Belgian hygiene products maker Ontex, the groups said in a joint statement on Friday.
+BRUSSELS, March 6 (Reuters) - Texas Pacific Group and Goldman Sachs have sold their stake in Belgian hygiene products maker Ontex, the groups said in a joint statement on Friday.

 Ontex listed on the Brussels stock exchange in June 2014 but TPG and Goldman kept a 22 percent stake in the company through a joint investment vehicle called Whitehaven B.